Election Information - November 6, 2018

 Changes to Voting in the November Election (County-wide)

 The California Voter’s Choice Act SB 450, is landmark legislation which fundamentally transforms the manner in which elections will be conducted in the State of California.
 San Mateo County is proud to be one of 14 counties authorized by the State to conduct elections under the new law.
 Below is a link to information regarding California’s Voters Choice Act, which changes how we will cast our ballots in November of 2018.

 Am I registered to vote?

 Click here to see if you are currently registered to vote.

 Click here to register to vote on-line.
-The provided link will take you to the Secretary of State website.
-Scroll down the page to the prompt that states “Register to Vote Now.”
 You must provide your California Drivers License number and/or the last four digits of your social security number to apply on-line.

 To become a permanent Vote by Mail voter, print, complete, sign and mail back the permanent Vote by Mail application.
 The return instructions are at the bottom of the application form.

 If you send a letter requesting to be permanently registered to Vote by Mail, you must include the following information: your full name, residence address (in San Mateo County), mailing address where you want your ballot sent (if different from your residence address), the name and date of the election, and your signature.

 Applications to Vote by Mail must be received by the San Mateo County Registration & Elections Division, at 40 Tower Road, San Mateo, seven days prior to the election.